 An angel was sent to deliver me and impart a message that he gave without a spoken word.
 The angel took me by the hand and delivered me to a point where I could not stop reading and drinking God’s word and thirsting for more.

-It was not much later that I answered an altar call to ask Christ to make a new creature out of me and to come into my life.
+It was not much later that I asked Christ to make a new creature out of me and to come into my life.